ZacharyIrlbeck/take-home-1/log.md

 2. Goes through the javascript, group variable and function declarations, double-check the code, making sure everything makes sense and it's not unecessarily complicated anywhere.

 3. Add a little summary of my approach and how it went apart from this long, the logs a bit rambly ...

+Ah, also need to tighten up the css a teensy bit.

+div shouldn't close when there are no dots, the reset button is terrible, etc. add a page container and center the entire thing